 Students must have completed a recognized secondary program comparable to U.S. high school graduation, and have academic records comparable to those required to meet the Louisiana institution's freshman admission standards.
 Admission decisions must be made in accordance with recommendations in nationally recognized publications.
 Students should have at least completed a program of study that would recommend them for admission to a university in their country.
-The students must be eligible for college-level mathematics, and English-speaking students must be eligible for college-level English enrollment.
+The students must be eligible for college-level mathematics, and English-speaking students must be eligible for college-level English enrollment, as indicated by AA Policy 2.18.